rujukan/my-base/pages/development/web/react/antd/form.md

 1. For general purpose inputs, use `Input` component.
 2. For numeric inputs and expecting form state to also receive number, use `NumberInput` component.
-3. For formatted number input, use `NumericInput` of `react-number-format` and set customInput prop as `NumberInput`.
+3. For formatted number input, use `NumericInput` of `react-number-format` and set customInput prop as `Input`.

 ## Working with Array fields